 HRE4 plans to cover the 14 countries in the EU ranked largest by heat demand.
-This means that with these 14 countries, we will cover 85-90% of the heating and cooling demands in Europe; this means our results are hugely relevant for the EU level.
+This means that with these 14 countries, we will cover 85-90% of the heating and cooling demands in Europe, which makes the HRE4 results hugely relevant for the EU level.